ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 1. Launch 7-zip

 ### __Install Preconfigured VS Code__
 VS Code is an easily customizable IDE with many extensions and a large community.
-The preconfigured version you will download will already have ESP-IDF installed.
+The preconfigured version you will download will already have the ESP-IDF extension installed for convenience.

 {: .highlight}
 Do this even if you already have VS Code to minimize environment setup issues.
 Installing the ESP-IDF extension normally may result in unecessary debugging.